Travel to Malta in November

 Valletta Free Walking Tour

 The meeting place for our free walking tour was the Triton Fountain near the main entrance to Valletta.
-Google indicated it would be a 40-minute walk from our Airbnb in Msida so we figured why not.
+Google indicated it would be a 40-minute walk from our Airbnb in Msida, so we figured, why not?

 We quickly revised our plans to catch a bus back later in the day.
-The walk from Msida to Valletta was interesting enough and you see things you certainly would miss if going by bus.
+The walk from Msida to Valletta was interesting enough, and you see things you certainly would miss if going by bus.

 Triton Fountain in Valletta, Malta was the meeting spot for several free walking tours.
 It is also located very close to the main bus terminal.